The Kansai International Airport was built on a man-made 4 km by 2.5 km island in the Osaka Bay.

 There are several companies offering shuttle bus service (called confusingly Airport Limousines) to Osaka.

 There is a ferry service between Kansai and Kobe airport with a journey time of just a half hour and a direct shuttle between Kansai and Osaka Airport (up to 70 min journey time).

 All prices quoted here were found in August 2017

-Most flights from Kansai International Airport are to Shanghai and to Tokyo but there are many more flights to other destinations as well, most of them by All Nippon Airways.
-Every day there are flights to 38 destinations from Kansai International Airport.
+Most flights from Kansai International Airport are to Tokyo and to Singapore but there are many more flights to other destinations as well, most of them by All Nippon Airways.
+Every day there are flights to 21 destinations from Kansai International Airport.
 Here are the most popular destinations: